Kheirallah/ResumeParser/README.md

 <h3>Running the Script</h3>
 Run the program with the following command `python main.py`

-You should receive two json files in the output folder.
+You should receive two json files as output.
 One for each result from each resume parser library

 Congrats!
 You have parsed a resume!
 Feel free to try different resumes as well.